cng-education/meeting-notes/notes/20250723/index.md

     - project manager might
     - --> determine the typical problems folks run into to determine what would be helpful for folks
     - layers / levels
-    - importance of a cohesive picture from the outset. and compelling! (whats the problem & understanding where they are comfortable right now)
+    - importance of a cohesive picture from the outset. and compelling! (what's the problem & understanding where they are comfortable right now)
     - Stephanie says keep the farmer / related user persona.
 Land manager?
 NGO.
-Watersheds, whats getting in the water supply.
+Watersheds, what's getting in the water supply.

 - Doc is an inventory so that could be content for what we are building.
 Helpful for this group to be on the same page
 - First thing should be hitting all 3 of our user personas